The Californian Iris

 - A little phosphate based fertiliser once a year is adequate fertiliser.

 Old foliage can be removed in late autumn to tidy up the plants.
+This is also a good time mulch around them.

 Seeds are best sown in an open potting mix at around 1/2cm deep (1/4 inch).

-You can also divide established clumps, however they do resent being divided and may not flower the next season
+You can also divide established clumps, however they do resent being divided and may not flower the next season.